django-cms/djangocms-bootstrap4/README.rst

 |pypi| |build| |coverage|

-**Aldryn Bootstrap 4** is a plugin bundle for django CMS providing several components from the popular `Bootstrap 4 <http://getbootstrap.com/>`_ framework.
+**django CMS Bootstrap 4** is a plugin bundle for django CMS providing several components from the popular `Bootstrap 4 <http://getbootstrap.com/>`_ framework.

 This addon is compatible with `Divio Cloud <http://divio.com>`_ and is also available on the